Chicago Loop: 20th century

 By 1948 an estimated one million people came to and went from the Loop each day.
 Later, suburbanization caused a decrease in the area's importance.
 But in the 1960s, the presence of an upscale shopping district caused the area's fortunes to increase.
+Construction of the Chicago Pedway began in 1951.

 21st century

 The Loop's population has boomed in recent years, increasing 158% between 2000 and 2020.
 Between 2010 and 2014, the number of jobs in the Loop increased by nearly 63,000, an increase of over 13%.